 Explore London's cycle-hire routes

-Transport for London have created a number of hidden gem cycle routes that will take you through quirky London, secret gardens, Saturday markets, independent shops and markets, and sporting London.
-The sports route will have you cycling passed Chelsea and Fulham football clubs, the Kia Oval cricket ground, part of the Oxford and Cambridge university boat race route, and along a section of the London 2012 Olympic Games Cycling Road Race.
+Transport for London has created a number of hidden-gem cycle routes that take you through quirky London, secret gardens, Saturday markets, independent shops and markets, and sporting London.
+The sports route has you cycling past Chelsea and Fulham football clubs, the Kia Oval cricket ground, part of the annual Oxford and Cambridge Boat Race route, and along a section of the London 2012 Olympic Games cycling road race.